sakaifee/Git-Commands/README.md

 git checkout -b "Dev" -> To create branch and switch it in same branch

-## Github Repository *(if you already have code and you want to put it in a new Git repository)*
+## Github Repository *(if you already have code on Localhost and you want to put it in a new Git repository)*

-git remote add origin https://github.com/username/repo-name.git -> Connect local system with remote repository

-*or*
+Step 1: Create a new git repository on github.

+Step 2: Go to the project folder and open terminal or git bash

+Step 3: git init (*To initialize the git in the project forlder)*

+Step 4: git config --global user.name <username>

+Step 5: git config --global user.email <email>

-git remote set-url origin git@github.com:username/repo-name.git -> Connect local system with remote repository
+Step 6: git remote add origin https://github.com/username/repo-name.git -> Connect local system with remote repository *or* git remote set-url origin git@github.com:username/repo-name.git -> Connect local system with remote repository

-git remote -v -> To check
+Step 7: git remote -v -> *(To check connection)*

 git push -u origin master -> Push to github